 PedVerF1s Results to return to the results view.
 Next click

 Filter Table dialog.
 You should see a table with a list of columns from the table on which you can filter.
 Click on the filter column for the row called

-% Missing and select
+% Data and select

-Less than from the drop down list.
+Greater than from the drop down list.
 Next enter a value of

 50 in the adjacent

 You should see that the results table has filtered out lines which didn’t match the filter criteria.
 13 of the 15 lines matched the criteria.

 PedVerF1s View 1 if you want to see what the lines which have been kept look like visually.